Approximation of martingale couplings on the line in the weak adapted topology: On the adapted weak topology

-The addition on $\mathcal M_r(X\times Y)$ is continuous with respect to the adapted weak topology provided the limits have singular first marginal distributions.
-We recall that two positive measures $\mu,\nu$ are called singular iff there exists a measurable set $A\subset X$ such that $\mu(A\complement)=0=\nu(A)$.
+\end{proof} The addition on $\mathcal M_r(X\times Y)$ is continuous with respect to the adapted weak topology provided the limits have singular first marginal distributions.
+We recall that two positive measures $\mu,\nu$ are called singular if and only if there exists a measurable set $A\subset X$ such that $\mu(A^\complement)=0=\nu(A)$.

 \begin{lemma} Let $\pi,\chi\in\mathcal M_r(X\times Y)$ be such that their respective first marginals are singular.
 Let $\pi^k,\chi^k\in\mathcal M_r(X\times Y)$, $k\in\N$ converge to $\pi$ and $\chi$ respectively in $\mathcal{AW}_r$.
 Then